+Distinctions -

-Distinctions - Scholarships will also be paid to students earning more than one distinction depending on funds available
+- Mesa Campus Scholarships will also be paid to students earning more than one distinction depending on funds available. - Gateway Campus Honor cords and medals will be provided to students earning more than one distinction.

 College Entrance Requirements and Scholarship Opportunities